Edward Elgar: National and international fame

 As Elgar approached his fiftieth birthday, he began work on his first symphony, a project that had been in his mind in various forms for nearly ten years.
 His First Symphony (1908) was a national and international triumph.
 Within weeks of the premiere it was performed in New York under Walter Damrosch, Vienna under Ferdinand Löwe, St Petersburg under Alexander Siloti, and Leipzig under Arthur Nikisch.
 There were performances in Rome, Chicago, Boston, Toronto and fifteen British towns and cities.
 In just over a year, it received a hundred performances in Britain, America and continental Europe.

 The Violin Concerto (1910) was commissioned by Fritz Kreisler, one of the leading international violinists of the time.
-Elgar wrote it during the summer of 1910, with occasional help from W. H. Reed, the leader of the London Symphony Orchestra, who helped the composer with advice on technical points.
+Elgar wrote it during the summer of 1910, with occasional help from W. H. Reed, the leader of the London Symphony Orchestra (LSO), who helped the composer with advice on technical points.
 Elgar and Reed formed a firm friendship, which lasted for the rest of Elgar's life.
 Reed's biography, Elgar As I Knew Him (1936), records many details of Elgar's methods of composition.
-The work was presented by the Royal Philharmonic Society, with Kreisler and the London Symphony Orchestra, conducted by the composer.
+The work was presented by the Royal Philharmonic Society, with Kreisler and the LSO, conducted by the composer.
 Reed recalled, "the Concerto proved to be a complete triumph, the concert a brilliant and unforgettable occasion."
 So great was the impact of the concerto that Kreisler's rival Eugène Ysaÿe spent much time with Elgar going through the work.
 There was great disappointment when contractual difficulties prevented Ysaÿe from playing it in London.

 The Violin Concerto was Elgar's last popular triumph.
 The following year he presented his Second Symphony in London, but was disappointed at its reception.
 Unlike the First Symphony, it ends not in a blaze of orchestral splendour but quietly and contemplatively.
 Reed, who played at the premiere, later wrote that Elgar was recalled to the platform several times to acknowledge the applause, "but missed that unmistakable note perceived when an audience, even an English audience, is thoroughly roused or worked up, as it was after the Violin Concerto or the First Symphony."
 Elgar asked Reed, "What is the matter with them, Billy?
 They sit there like a lot of stuffed pigs."
 The work was, by normal standards, a success, with twenty-seven performances within three years of its premiere, but it did not achieve the international furore of the First Symphony.